Table of Contents Show

 3. Top 10 Attractions in Costa Rica

 One of the best places in the world to experience nature, adventure, and wildlife is Costa Rica!
-Visitors can engage in activities like ziplining, hiking, white water rafting, birdwatching, surfing, and fishing because more than 25% of the country’s territory is protected.
+Visitors can engage in ziplining, hiking, white water rafting, birdwatching, surfing, and fishing because more than 25% of the country’s territory is protected.

 3.1.
 Costa Rica National Parks

-Tourists may enjoy several thrilling activities on their visit to Costa Rica like national parks, including white water rafting, canyoning, cave tubing, and zip-lining.
+Tourists may enjoy several thrilling activities on their visit to Costa Rica, like national parks, including white water rafting, canyoning, cave tubing, and zip-lining.

 The lush primary virgin rainforests and intricate network of freshwater and marine resources make up the Costa Rica National Parks & Reserves.

 Three of Costa Rica’s 28 national parks have been designated as UNESCO World Heritage Sites.
 To preserve Costa Rica’s lush beauty and abundant animal population, around 28% of the country’s land is designated as a park or reserve.